Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 • Prepay your hotels rooming online when possible or pay with travellers'' checks their bills.

-• Bring no more than two major credit card with you but use them wisely, only on for car rentals and another for hotel charges, avoid using them at tourist stores, restaurants & bars.
+• Bring no more than two major credit cards with you but use them wisely: for car rentals and hotel charges, avoid using them at tourist stores, restaurants & bars because that is were you are most vulnerable.

-• Make sure that the webpage the Rental Card clerk uses to process your information is a https:// Beware of unsafe sites and rental card processing computer systems..
+• Make sure that the webpage used to process your credit card charges, is a https:// (SSL certificated) especially when processing payments in local car rental companies, shops, etc. Beware of unsafe sites and car rental processing computer systems.
 The term 'https' should always precede any website URL where you enter personal information or pay for anything online.
 The 's' stands for secure.
-If you don't see 'https,' you're not in a secure web session, and you should not enter data.
+If you don't see 'https,' you're not in a secure web session, and you should not enter credit card data.

 • Leave a photocopy of your credit cards (front and back) with a trusted person you can easily reach; write down the credit card International phone-line to report a stolen card.